johnjuneau/johnjuneau.github.io/_pages/about.md

 My C.V. is here.

-You can reach me at vohra@ucsd.edu.
+You can reach me at hamitchell@ucsd.edu.